 Tbh I'd do what your h2b wants - it's obviously very important to him.

-I'm sure he'd understand if you wanted to melt both rings down to make new ones.
 My mum had her engagement and wedding rings (which had unfortunately broken) melted down and made into an eternity ring - she had it mixed with white gold to give a cool effect and had diamonds added.
 The two metal colours are nice as the old melted down gold symbolises the past and the new colour the future :)

 CommentAuthorMRST2B